NickColley/design-of-forms/src/evolving-a-design/design-factors-influenced-by-the-method-of-producing-a-stock-of-forms/index.md

 STENCIL METHODS.
 The stencil duplicator may occasionally be suitable for the departmental production of very simple forms not used in large quantities.
 However, the paper which must be used is generally heavier than is needed for printed forms, and the range of paper sizes is limited so that there is often waste in production.
-‘The forms also tend to be larger than if printed.
+The forms also tend to be larger than if printed.
 If semi-absorbent paper is used, the surface is not suitable for pen and ink entries; non-absorbent duplicating ‘A’ paper may be used if pen and ink entries are required but production of the form takes longer.